Heart of Westwood

 Impact

-The work was significant enough to be presented to BMW Designworks global leadership and guests from Los Angeles city government, which elevated the project beyond a standard internship deliverable.
-It became part of a larger conversation around the future of urban transit, land use, and mobility design in Los Angeles.
+The work was significant enough to be presented to BMW Designworks global leadership and guests from Los Angeles city government, which elevated it beyond a standard internship deliverable.
+It became part of a larger conversation around the future of urban transit, land use, rider support, and mobility design in Los Angeles.

-For me personally, the project also marked an important step in my growth as a designer.
-It showed that I can help lead complex work that combines strategy, systems thinking, UX, and visual execution into one coherent vision.
+For me personally, the project marked an important step in my growth as a designer.
+It showed that I can help lead complex work across research, systems thinking, service design, UX, visual execution, and stakeholder storytelling.
+It also helped me understand how product design skills can apply beyond screens, especially when digital tools are embedded inside a larger public environment.

 A moment from our final presentation, where we shared the mobility hub concept and key design decisions with BMW Designworks leadership and guests.